Type signature

-In computer science, a type signature or type annotation defines the inputs and outputs for a function, subroutine or method.
-A type signature includes the number, types, and order of the arguments contained by a function.
-A type signature is typically used during overload resolution for choosing the correct definition of a function to be called among many overloaded forms.
+In computer science, a type signature or type annotation defines the inputs and outputs of a function, subroutine or method.
+A type signature includes the number, types, and order of the function's arguments.
+One important use of a type signature is for function overload resolution, where one particular definition of a function to be called is selected among many overloaded forms.

 Examples

 C/C++

 In C and C++, the type signature is declared by what is commonly known as a function prototype.
 In C/C++, a function declaration reflects its use; for example, a function pointer with the signature (int)(char, double) would be called as: